kuzzleio/documentation-old/src/guide/getting-started/index.md

 # [✔] Kuzzle is running!
 ```

-Your Kuzzle Backend is now running!
+Your Kuzzle is now running!
 To test it, you can explore the main HTTP API by clicking this <a href="http://localhost:7512?pretty=true">link</a> or by using cURL on the command line:

 ```bash
 curl "http://localhost:7512/?pretty=true"